Leading A Simple Life: 5 Steps to Aligning with Peace.

 • Bathe in the rivers and lakes

-• Take solo retreats into the deep old-growth forests
+• Take solo retreats into the deep forests

 • Become one with the resonant frequency of nature